Hacker News

 But the whole point of the article is to debunk these distortions and add clarity.
 Adding its own confusion and distortions is not a good way to start.

-6 hours ago by Pfhreak
+4 years ago by Pfhreak

 There are colloquial usages of 'value' that make this conversation more complicated.
 We might describe the value as the utility or desirability of the object -- use value -- where I value food because I can eat it.